PouriaSterling/poet-bot/README.md

 ## Development

-If you are making changes to only a single Lambda function and would like to deploy your changes, you can use
+If you are making changes to only a single Lambda function and would like to deploy your changes, you can use,

 ```
 sls deploy function -f <FUNCTION_NAME>
 ```

-You can run a local offline version of your Lambdas using
+You can run a local offline version of your Lambdas using,

 ```
 sls offline start
 ```

-and sending requests using a program such as [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)
+You can then send requests to `localhost:3000/<FUNCTION_NAME>`

 ## Adding Functionality